lnghiemum/RMIR-paper/README.md

 ## Figure 1

 This folder contains code to generate Figure 1 in the main paper.
 Four files (`Sphere1.png`, `Sphere2.png`, `TangentSpace1.png`, `TangentSpace2.png`) are generated from running `plots_sphere_tangent.R`.
-Then all these files are placed together using Google Slides and save it to `SphereTangentSpace.pdf`.
+Then all these files are placed together using Google Slides and save it to `DifferentialGeometry2.pdf`.

 ## packages